rspatial/terra/README.md

 `terra` is an R package that replaces [raster](https://github.com/rspatial/raster).
 It has a very similar interface, but it is simpler and much faster.
+The first (beta-) release was on 20 March 2020.

 `terra` is written in C++.
 Classes, methods and properties are exposed via a Rcpp module.
-The R side has two main S4 classes (SpatRaster and SpatVector) that represent spatial data.
-These classes have only slot, a reference to a C++ object.
-They are used to provide a "normal" "S4" R user-interface as in the raster package.
+The R side has two main classes (SpatRaster and SpatVector) that represent spatial data.
+These classes are used to provide a standard R user-interface.

 ## Installation